-This is a sponsored post in collaboration with Brio and Mumsnet
+This is a sponsored review post in collaboration with Brio and Mumsnet

-We were thrilled when Brio got in touch to invite us to try out their new Smart Tech range, which transforms the classic Brio into a new interactive world where your child can really take control of their experience.
+Brio Smart Tech transforms the classic Brio into a new interactive world where your child can really take control of their experience.
 STEM learning toys are so popular at the moment, and it’s amazing to see how they can really bring complex concepts to life and teach children about the world and how it works.
 It’s the perfect way to really let your child’s imagination run wild, while letting them learn about cause and effect at the same time.

 Smart Tech adds a whole new dimension to Brio.
 It’s fully compatible with the rest of the Brio World railway system and uses RFID technology to bring it to life, allowing your child to play with it in a new and exciting way; creating, experimenting, and customising their imaginative world.
 The Smart Tech Engine is battery powered and propels itself around the track, interacting with a series of tunnels and other buildings which make sounds, light up, or cause the engine to change direction.

-The Smart Tech gives so many possibilities for play, with lots of different Smart Tech enabled additions to your Brio World.
-Let me introduce you to some of them…
+The Brio Smart Tech gives so many possibilities for play, with lots of different Smart Tech enabled additions to your Brio World.
+Let me introduce you to some of them and give you our honest review…

 The Smart Tech Engine